pragneshbarik/devfolio/README.md

 5. Copy all driver faces to be recognized to the folders named "Face Data".
 6. Run the .ipynb script.

-## Recommended Deployment Enviroments
+## Recommended Deployment Environments

-This program is built keeping performance limitations of mobile single board computers in mind, as it uses high performance machine learning library **DLib**, it is intended to run the program on:
+This program is built keeping performance limitations of mobile single board computers in mind, as it uses high performance machine learning library **DLib**, it is intended to run the program on :

 * Raspberry Pi 4.
 * Nvidia Jetson Systems.